starkdmi/MediaToolSwift/README.md

 - Proportional resize
 - Frame rate adjustment
 - Progress and cancellation

+\* If audio or video track doesn't require re-encoding the track is written as is

 __Features:__
 | Convert | Resize | Rotate | Trim | Crop | Custom FPS | Thumbnail | Video Preview | Info |